otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

          Note: do not include the extension ```.fa.gz``` in the sample name.

-   • Include samples in this file and specify that all individuals belong to one single population.
+   • Include samples in this file and specify that all individuals belong to one single population (e.g. give them all the same population code).
 You will need to supply the population map to denovo_map.pl when you execute it for each parameter run.

    • To optimize for r80 loci you will need to tell denovo_map.pl to use the x parameter to filter for loci in 80% of the